 We encourage you to review and utilize the following resources.
 If you should have any questions, please email email@example.com.

 - FIRST provides information and resources to help students manage their finances.

 - Osteopathic Loan Organizer and Calculator (OLOC) - PNWU-COM students now have a FREE premium access to OLOC, a tool created specifically for medical students and residents to securely organize and track their student loans and calculate potential repayment scenarios.
 You'll need your AAMC login to access OLOC.
-If you forgot yoru password, click on the "forgot password" on the login screen located at aamc.org/oloclogin.
-If you don't have an AAMC login, please notify email@example.com.
+If you forgot your password, click on the "forgot password" on the login screen located at aamc.org/oloclogin.
+If you don't have an AAMC login, please notify firstname.lastname@example.org.

 - Financial Aid Fact Sheets - FREE, easy to read articles designed to answer a variety of questions about paying for medical school, the financial aid process, types of available loans, as well as potential loan forgiveness and repayment assistance programs.